zdravkov/kendo-docs/api/web/dropdownlist.md

 ### cascade

-Fired when the value of the widget is changed via API or user interactionTriggered.
+Fired when the value of the widget is changed via API or user interaction.

 #### Event Data